Chiles Valley AVA

 Chiles Valley is an American Viticultural Area (AVA) located in Napa County, California and a sub-region within Napa Valley AVA.
-It was established as California's 81st AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF) on April 19, 1999 after reviewing the petition submitted by Mr. Volker Eisele, owner of the Volker Eisele Vineyard and Winery, representing the Chiles Valley District Committee proposing a viticultural area in Napa County to be known as "Chiles Valley District".
+It was established as the nation's 136^{th}, the state's 82^{nd} and the county's thirteenth AVA on February 17, 1999 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Volker Eisele, owner of the Volker Eisele Vineyard and Winery, representing the Chiles Valley District Committee proposing a viticultural area in Napa County to be known as "Chiles Valley District".

 The Chiles Valley is nestled in the Vaca Mountains above the northeast side of the Napa Valley between and on the same latitude as St. Helena and Rutherford.
 The appellation has a cooler climate than the main Napa Valley floor due to elevations of 600–1200 ft as well as a cooling breeze from the Pacific Ocean.
 The area expands approximately 6000 acre with 1000 acre being cultivated in 1996.
 The remaining plantable area does not exceed 500 acre.
 The most planted grapes in Chiles Valley are Cabernet Sauvignon, Zinfandel, Chardonnay, and Sauvignon Blanc.

 The term "District" was requested as part of the viticultural area name in the original petition.
 ATF noticed the proposed area as "Chiles Valley" because ATF did not find that the petitioner submitted sufficient evidence to support the use of the term "District" with Chiles Valley.
 Six comments in the petition favored the addition of "District" to the name, but no additional evidence was submitted to support it.
 The comments only reiterated the petitioner's original argument that the use of the term "District" was important to distinguish the Chiles Valley from the larger Napa Valley.
 None of the comments added any data or historical evidence for the use of the term "District" in conjunction with Chiles Valley.

 History

-The valley’s first known inhabitants were the Wintun Nation who were a conglomerate of tribes settled in the Sacramento Delta.
+The valley's first known inhabitants were the Wintun Nation who were a conglomerate of tribes settled in the Sacramento Delta.
 The Wappo, Pomo, Suisun, and Patwin were part of the Wintun Nation with the Wappo having the predominant presence in the valley.

 Chiles Valley was named after Joseph Ballinger Chiles, who received a large land grant in 1843, from Mexican governor of California Manuel Micheltorena, named Rancho Catacula.
 The 8550 acre property is currently known as Chiles Creek.
 Chiles planted the first vineyards on Rancho Catacula in 1850.
-During the 1870s, Francis Sievers bought a parcel of Rancho Catacula, cultivated a vineyard and founded Lomita’s Vineyard and Winery on site which is currently part of the Volker Eisele Family Estate.
+During the 1870s, Francis Sievers bought a parcel of Rancho Catacula, cultivated a vineyard and founded Lomita's Vineyard and Winery on site which is currently part of the Volker Eisele Family Estate.
 The area was historically a local source for tin, which was mined by residents in the area as of the 1881 while gypsum was found in the southern end of the valley.

 In August 2020, Chiles Valley residents were evacuated due to the Hennessey Fire, which resulted in the burning of over 315000 acre in five counties, including 2500 acre in Chiles Valley.